connojd/extended_apis/README.md

 make load
 ```

 The kernel driver is named bareflank.ko.
-Run 'dmesg' to see
+You may run 'dmesg' to see
 the output from the make commands to ensure the load step succeeded.

-Next we start the actual hypervisor:
+Next we start the hypervisor:

 ```
 make start
 ```

-This enables VMX operation, thereby demoting the host OS to a guest.
-Once again, 'dmesg' is useful for debugging and ensuring this step succeeded.
+After the start step succeeds, refer to the live configuration section
+below to further configure the hypervisor.
+Further parameters can
+be tweaked in hypervisor/include/constants.h.
+That file contains
+the default serial parameters.
+The default port is 0x3f8 with
+9600 baud.

 You can stop and unload the hypervisor with
 ```